microsoft/api-guidelines/azure/Guidelines.md

 * [Azure Resource Manager Wiki][2] (Internal only)
 * [Azure Resource Provider Contract][3]

-ARM RPs are a Common Engineering Criteria (CEC) requirement for Azure Services and ARM RP review is another mandatory review.
+ARM RPs are Azure Fundamentals requirement for Azure Services and ARM RP review is another mandatory review.
 Some of the guidance overlaps with general API review, but passing one review will generally make the other one go very quickly.

 ## Use an OpenAPI definition to describe API

 All Services **MUST** provide an [OpenAPI Definition] that describes their service.
-The OpenAPI Specification is a key element of the Azure SDK plan and essential to improving the usability and discoverability of services.
+The OpenAPI Specification is a key element of the Azure SDK plan and essential to improving the documentation, usability and discoverability of services.

 ## URL structure